 Funds may be available for retreats, programs, and conferences related to religion, spirituality, ethics or community or public service.
+The CRSL does not fund courses or projects for credit.
 For conference funding, use the Universal Conference Fund Application.
 For non-conference funding, please fill out this form:

 We recommend you submit your application as soon as you determine that you might be in need of CRSL funding.
 Sufficient time must be given to review your application and determine the amount of funds to be awarded, prior to your event.
 For more information, contact Maureen Raucher.

 Undocumented Students' Support Fund